exakat/exakat-docs/Reference/Rules/Type/Hexadecimal.rst

 .. meta::
 	:description:
-		Hexadecimal Glossary: List of all the integer values, written in the hexadecimal format.
+		Hexadecimal Glossary: This rule lists of all the integer values, written in the hexadecimal format.
 	:twitter:card: summary_large_image
 	:twitter:site: @exakat
 	:twitter:title: Hexadecimal Glossary
-	:twitter:description: Hexadecimal Glossary: List of all the integer values, written in the hexadecimal format :twitter:creator: @exakat
+	:twitter:description: Hexadecimal Glossary: This rule lists of all the integer values, written in the hexadecimal format :twitter:creator: @exakat
 	:twitter:image:src: https://www.exakat.io/wp-content/uploads/2020/06/logo-exakat.png
 	:og:image: https://www.exakat.io/wp-content/uploads/2020/06/logo-exakat.png
 	:og:title: Hexadecimal Glossary
 	:og:type: article
-	:og:description: List of all the integer values, written in the hexadecimal format :og:url: https://exakat.readthedocs.io/en/latest/Reference/Rules/Hexadecimal Glossary.html
+	:og:description: This rule lists of all the integer values, written in the hexadecimal format :og:url: https://exakat.readthedocs.io/en/latest/Reference/Rules/Hexadecimal Glossary.html
 	:og:locale: en
-List of all the integer values, written in the hexadecimal format.
+This rule lists of all the integer values, written in the hexadecimal format.

+The hexadecimal syntax is a zero, followed by ``x`` and then, up to 16 hexadecimal digits: ``0x[0-9a-z]+``.
+The format is case insensitive.

+Up to 16 characters after the x gives an integer.
+From 17 to 243, it gives a float.
+Beyond, it returns infinite ``INF``.

 .. code-block:: php